Counselling Therapy Hastings

 In a typical counselling session I meet with a client and explore any difficulties or worries they may be experiencing in a neutral, supportive, reflective environment.
 Each session lasts 60 minutes and in general, I meet with my individual clients at the same time on a weekly basis.
 Couple counselling sessions take place fortnightly.
 Helpful information for all new clients seeking counselling in Hastings can be found here.

-The difference between counselling and psychotherapy is that counselling tends to be more short-term work (generally 6–12 sessions) focussed on supporting a client through a specific situation such as relationship breakdown, bereavement or job loss.
-Psychotherapy, on the other hand tends to be longer term, focussed more on personal growth and covering wider issues, for example, building on a person’s self esteem, increasing personal awareness and exploring the roots of underlying feelings of anxiety or unhappiness.
+Counselling tends to be more short term work (generally 6 to 12 sessions) focussed on supporting a therapy client through a specific situation such as relationship breakdown, bereavement or job loss.
+Psychotherapy, on the other hand tends to be longer term work, focussed more on personal growth and covering wider issues, for example, building on a person’s self esteem, increasing personal awareness and exploring the roots of underlying feelings of anxiety or unhappiness.

 How can Counselling and Psychotherapy help me?

 Counselling and psychotherapy sessions provide you with a safe, confidential space in which to talk freely and openly in a way that is rarely possible with even close friends or family.
 During each appointment the client is gently encouraged to explore various aspects of their life that may be troubling them.
 By listening attentively in an empathic, non-judgemental way I will attempt to understand the difficulties from your point of view, enabling me to help you find fresh perspectives on your situation.